DiasPHPora/wp-to-diaspora/readme.txt

 = 1.4.1 =
 * SSL CA bundle check and download option
+* Move post related functionality to an own WP2D_Post class
+* Add a helper to facilitate API connections

 = 1.4.0 =
 * Split Settings page into tabs to give a better overview